Photoelectric effect: Cross section and competing processes

 Here Z is the atomic number and n is a number which varies between 4 and 5.
 The photoelectric effect rapidly decreases in significance in the gamma-ray region of the spectrum, with increasing photon energy.
 It is also more likely from elements with high atomic number.
 Consequently, high-Z materials make good gamma-ray shields, which is the principal reason why lead (Z = 82) is preferred and most widely used.

+The probability of photoelectric absorption, $\sigma_\textrm{pe}$, as light travels through matter is one component of the linear attenutation coefficent: